 Some doctors advise you to use probiotics when taking antibiotics to combat a specific infection.
 This is because antibiotics kill off some useful bacteria along with the bad, which may cause diarrhea.
 The probiotics help maintain or restore a healthy balance in your gut.

-The most commonly consumed probiotics are strains of two main species.
-These species are also the most studied of probiotics:
+The most commonly consumed probiotics are species of two main genera.
+These genera are also the most studied of probiotics:

-Bifidobacteria: This species of bacteria is commonly used in foods and supplements.
+Bifidobacteria: This genus of bacteria is commonly used in foods and supplements.
 They’re thought to:

 - support the immune system